At weddings, I have been known to stand up and give an analogy of marriage as a three legged stool.

 I praise God often that He gave me a wife who will follow where I lead spiritually, not as a passive follower, but as an active equal, walking where I walk, side by side.
 We discuss the Bible together, we read some of the same theology books, we go through the same processes.
 Right now, we’re both going through a 40 days of prayer session (though with separate same-gender partners).
 Our theology is in sync with each other because we learn together, we grow together, and we pray together.

 But, we didn’t always pray together.
 In fact, for the first 8 or so years of our marriage we never did unless “forced”, and then it was extremely uncomfortable.
 I’d been told many times that we should, in sermons, books, blogs, websites, etc, but the thought always made me uncomfortable.
 My wife had the same feelings and experiences.
 Maybe this post is making you feel uncomfortable.

 One day, we just decided to start.
 We decided we would pray every night before bed.
 And you know what?
-It WAS uncomfortable.
+It WAS uncomfortable to do prayer together, to start praying out loud.
 It was awkward, for both of us, listening and praying.
-But we decided to push through it, because growth is usually uncomfortable.
+But we decided to push through it because growth is usually uncomfortable.
+Slowly but surely, we established a prayer life together, as husband and wife.

 Thank you for today.
 Please help us as we try to grow together closer to you.
 Help us not to chicken out and stop this even though its awkward.

 It was uncomfortable for about a week.
 It’s been nearly a year now at the time of this writing, and wow, now I feel like I’ve missed something if we don’t for some reason, which is rare.

 The benefits?
 A closer relationship with God and a closer relationship with your spouse.

 How about you, do you pray with your spouse regularly?
 If so, has it helped?
 If you don’t, what’s stopping you?